Tonight's Strictly Come Dancing 2020 line up, songs and dances revealed

 Ranvir and Giovanni

-Quickstep to You Are The Sunshine Of My Life by Stevie Wonder

-Strictly Come Dancing returns to BBC One tonight as all 12 couples take to the dancefloor on Saturday 31 October at 7:10PM.
+Strictly Come Dancing returns to BBC One tonight as the remaining couples take to the dancefloor on Saturday 7 November at 7:25PM.

 Strictly Come Dancing airs Saturday and Sunday nights on BBC One.